rlexa/configurator/README.md

 	IContext context = ContextLoader.loadContext(strPath);
 	FooClass oInstance = context.inflate("foo1") as FooClass;

 The FooClass instance and all possibly therein referenced configuration modules in the example is created at inflate time, not at loadContext time.
-The “scope” attribute is “singleton” by default and can be set to “prototype” – a “singleton” scope module will be created just once and any inflate try thereafter will return the already created instance, whereas “prototype” scope leads to creating a new instance everytime.
+The "scope" attribute is "singleton" by default and can be set to "prototype" – a "singleton" scope module will be created just once and any inflate try thereafter will return the already created instance, whereas "prototype" scope leads to creating a new instance everytime.

 ### Configuration via C# Reflection
 The configuration data in the files **targets actual C# setter functions, properties and public members**.
 Furthermore **simple type variables can be configured** and referenced throughout the configuration context.